Acoelomorpha

-Acoelomorpha is a paraphyletic subphylum of very simple and small soft-bodied animals with planula-like features which live in marine or brackish waters.
+Acoelomorpha is a subphylum of very simple and small soft-bodied animals with planula-like features that live in marine or brackish waters.
 They usually live between grains of sediment, swimming as plankton, or crawling on other organisms, such as algae and corals.
-With the exception of two acoel freshwater species, all known acoelomorphs are marine.
+Except for two acoel freshwater species, all known acoelomorphs are marine.

 Systematics

 Etymology

 The term "acoelomorph" derives from the Ancient Greek words ἀ, the alpha privative, expressing negation or absence, κοιλία, meaning "cavity", and μορφή, meaning "form".
 This refers to the fact that acoelomorphs have a structure lacking a fluid-filled body cavity.

 Classification

 Various members of the Acoela class.

 Various members of the Nemertodermatida class.

 The subphylum Acoelomorpha is divided into two classes.
 There are at least 408 described species, with a majority of these falling within the Crucimusculata infraorder in Acoela.